wiz64/saavn-cli/readme.md

 ## Saavn-cli - Command-Line Music Downloader

 Search, Download and Play your favorite songs right away from the command-line.
 High-Quality MP3 Files upto 320kbps bitrate with Metadata.
+> Note: Have planned some major code changes and optimisation.
+Will release on next Update.
 # Details

 [Download Here](https://github.com/wiz64/saavn-cli/releases)